kubedb/docs/docs/guides/neo4j/pitr/archiver.md

 | Full and manifest repositories | Record the locations and snapshots used during recovery. |
 | Restore sessions | Restore requested manifests and recover database files into the target's seed pod volume. |

 Neo4j stores its native `.backup` artifacts in S3-compatible storage.
-The data-backup driver is `Neo4jAdmin`; this workflow does not require CSI `VolumeSnapshot` resources.
-Keep the encryption Secret available for the KubeStash repository data that uses it; its presence is not a claim that native Neo4j artifacts are encrypted with the Restic password.
-Configure object-storage encryption separately as needed.

-A five-minute interval schedules backup attempts; it does not guarantee a five-minute maximum data loss.
-Backup duration, failures, and connectivity affect the latest recoverable transaction.
-Monitor successful differential backups as well as the full-backup schedule.
+The data-backup driver is `Neo4jAdmin`.

 ## Prepare Backup Storage